-In the case of a category being oversubscribed, and pupils have reached the required score, pupils will be ranked according to their 11+ test scores and admitted in descending order of score.
-In the event of a number of pupils having exactly the same 11+ score then the governors will apply a tie-breaker based on the straight line distance (this will be calculated electronically to three figures after the decimal point (e.g. 1.543 miles) by Lincolnshire County Council school admissions team from the Post Office Address Point of the home to the Post Office Address Point of the school) with the child living closest to the academy being given the place.
-If two or more applicants are still tied for the last place then the governors will arrange for an independent person to undertake a random allocation for these children only.
+In the case of a category being oversubscribed with pupils who have reached the required score, will be ranked according to their 11+ test scores and admitted in descending order of score.
+In the event of a number of pupils having exactly the same 11+ score then the governors will apply a tie-breaker based on the straight-line distance (this will be calculated electronically to three figures after the decimal point (e.g. 1.543 miles) by Lincolnshire County Council school admissions team from the Post Office Address Point of the home to the Post Office Address Point of the school) with the child living closest to the academy being given the place.